brainless-astronaut/IESCP-V1-AdVeri-V1/README.md

       Type in the command:
         wsl --install

-      This should install WSL into your system with Default Ubuntu Distro.

-      Incase, you want a specific distro then type in: wsl --instal -d DIST
+      Type in wsl into the terminal -- this would tell you that there is no distributions installed followed by two commands.

+        wsl.exe --list --online ( this one lists all available distributions)

-      Wherein, DIST is is the name of the DIST you wish to install.
+        wsl.exe --install <Distro> (<Distro> is the distribution's name that you wish to install)

+      I am using Ubuntu 22.04 LTS, so I would use this command.

+        wsl.exe --install Ubuntu 22.04

   WSL installation isn't needed if you are already using WSL/Linux/MAC

   The following commands is the one for running the project for all WSL, Linux, and MAC.